Men of War: Assault Squad 2

+Expansions

+Men of War Origins is a downloadable content developed by Digitalmindsoft.
+It is a modern remaster of the original Men of War, and was released on August 25, 2016.

+Cold War is a standalone expansion.
+It includes for the first time dynamic campaign for the single-player and co-op mode and the usual multiplayer modes.
+It received generally unfavorable reviews, and holds an average of 41/100 on aggregate web site Metacritic.

 Reception

-Men of War: Assault Squad 2 has received "mixed" reviews according to reviews aggregator Metacritic, garnering a score of 68/100.
+Men of War: Assault Squad 2 has received "mixed or average" reviews, according to reviews aggregator Metacritic, garnering a score of 68/100.

 PC Gamer US gave the game a score of 75/100, praising its difficulty.